with-gjames/ansible/README.md

      {{  key }},{{ value.macaddress }},{{ value.description }}
      {{ endfor }}

-md reports can be displayed in a wiki or other webpage to aid in troubleshooting.
+md reports can be displayed in a wiki or other web page to aid in troubleshooting.
 CSV files can be used in auditing or in conjunction with a config generator.

 ## Parse SHOW command for Interface names